bytecodealliance/wasm-micro-runtime/gitbook/features/README.md

 ### WASM post-MVP features

 There are many post-MVP features for WASM.
-We support some of them, you could see the details in [this section](demo_examples/README.md)
+We support some of them.
+You can see the details in [this section](demo_examples/README.md)

 - [wasm-c-api](https://github.com/WebAssembly/wasm-c-api)
 - [128-bit SIMD](https://github.com/WebAssembly/simd)